ebolblga/C01012/README.md

 - "Funny" words from funny word generator I worked on previously: [Ahaha-hehehe](https://github.com/ebolblga/Ahaha-hehehe)

 ## Examples
+You can read this README on [C01012's About](https://c01012.vercel.app/about) page so the the colors.

 Now as a web designer you can put secret funny words on your web pages, like:
 - ass <span style="background-color: #a55; padding: 0px 6px;">#a55</span>
 - assholes <span style="background-color: #a55401e5; padding: 0px 6px;">#a55401e5</span>